Yermakhan05/Android-Final/README.md

 ## Features
 1. **Search and Filter:**
    - Search doctors and hospitals by name, specialty, or city.
+   - User can see average price and min, max price.
 2. **Session Management:**
    - Create, view, and delete sessions.
 3. **Favorites:**